-After identifying record urban sales growth in many top global cities in our 2014 Luxury Defined report, we hypothesized that resort markets would follow the strong sales growth set in primary markets and surge to strong performance in the coming years.
+After identifying record urban sales growth in many top global cities in our 2014 Luxury Defined report on the prime property market, we hypothesized that resort markets would follow the strong sales growth set in primary markets and surge to strong performance in the coming years.
 The exhibit below demonstrates that these predictions were accurate, with Jet Set, Weekender, and Lifestyle & Regional Resort markets recording the highest increases in year-on-year volume, at an average of 28 percent, 25 percent, and 19 percent respectively.

 Luxury resort markets heat up, while the city simmers

 Growth in the number of luxury homes sales (individual units) by market type, 2013 - 2014

 That said, some housing markets still have significant growth ahead of them to return to normal levels.
 “Our luxury market is just starting to recover,” says Laura O’Conner of Trails West Real Estate in Whitefish, Montana, a prime ski and outdoor recreational destination.
 “We tend to run a year or more behind urban markets.”

 The return toward a healthy luxury market mirrors the resurgence of consumer confidence and interest in purchasing second homes across all price ranges.
 According to the National Association of Realtors (NAR), the vacation-home market in the United States jumped by 54 percent in 2014 compared to 2013.
 This may be attributable to an uptick in interest from younger buyers, as evidenced by research from NAR and HomeAway, which shows that the median age of second-home buyers in the United States dropped from 55 in 2004 to 43 in 2014.

 The world's prime property markets saw solid growth in home sales - a strong indication of an increasingly healthy global market.